MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-And-Data-Access.md

 * The duration of the call

 > [!Important]
-> Attachments and text in the body of emails and meetings are never used by Workplace Analytics.
-Furthermore, rights-managed and private emails and meetings are excluded altogether.
+> Attachments and text in the body of email and meetings are never used by Workplace Analytics.
+Furthermore, rights-managed and private email and meetings are excluded altogether.

 ## Organizational data